 1. No corner flags, no game

-A soccer game won’t start if there are no corner flags in place.
+A soccer game won’t start if there are no corner flags.

 - This happened in the 1974 World Cup final.
 The referee delayed the game between Germany and Holland.
-It turned out the staff had forgotten to put the corner flags in place on the field.
+The staff had forgotten to put the corner flags on the field.

 Once the corner flags were in their rightful place, the game started.